AniketTheTechVersa/Product-Asces-Sales-Analysis-2022-2023/README.md

 - **Discount Strategies**: Understanding the impact of discounts on revenue and profitability.
 - **Customer Segments**: Analyzing revenue patterns by customer type.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and transform the data for this analysis can be found [here](https://github.com/AniketTheTechVersa/Personal_Projects-Data-Anakytics/blob/main/Asces_Data_Transformation_queries.sql)
-Targeted SQL queries addressing various business questions can be found here [link].

 An interactive Power BI dashboard used to report and explore sales trends can be found here [Dashboard](https://app.powerbi.com/view?r=eyJrIjoiYmRmYzIyMTctNmQ5ZC00YjBhLWFmYTUtNzhlYWVhNGRlZWIxIiwidCI6IjM0YmQ4YmVkLTJhYzEtNDFhZS05ZjA4LTRlMGEzZjExNzA2YyJ9)

 ---